 But elsewhere there were reminders of the departing, the gaps they leave behind and the issues that have dogged their present.

 Nemanja Vidic was his composed self after being called into early action from the bench on the only confirmed farewell appearance of the evening.
-Bound for Inter, the Serb put in the type of assured display that Van Gaal — not confirmed but widely reported to be the new manager — will be searching for from whoever is sought to replace the United captain.
+Bound for Inter, the Serb put in the type of assured display that Van Gaal will be searching for from whoever is sought to replace the United skipper.

-Bringing himself off the bench, Ryan Giggs turned back the clock to deliver a performance, though brief, of high class that included a fizzing free kick that almost capped the evening perfectly.
-His tears post-match told the story he wasn’t willing to vocalize.
-There is little chance that he will play here again.
+Bringing himself off the bench, Ryan Giggs turned back the clock to deliver a performance, though brief, of high class which included a fizzing free-kick that almost capped the evening perfectly.
+His tears post-match told the story he wasn’t willing to vocalise.
+There is little chance that he will tread the boards here again.

 Marouane Fellaini too failed to deliver at the heart of the midfield, and despite only joining the club in the summer, must improve markedly to remain in Van Gaal’s plans come August.

-Giggs insisted that a squad overhaul is not the answer to the problems that United has faced this season.
-Though this may keep morale high in the current squad, it is hard to agree with him despite his legendary status in these parts.
+Giggs insisted in his programme notes that a squad overhaul is not the answer to the problems that United have faced this season.
+Though this may keep morale high amongst the current squad, it is hard to agree with him despite his legendary status in these parts.

-Two fullbacks, at least one central defender, a central midfielder and a striker to support Robin van Persie and Wayne Rooney are likely to be high on the new manager’s shopping list.
-Such sprees are rarely met with instant success, and those who chastized David Moyes so soon into his tenure are not going to be appeased right away.
+Two full-backs, at least one central defender, a central midfielder and a striker to support Robin van Persie and Wayne Rooney are likely to be high on the new manager’s shopping list.
+Such sprees are rarely met with instant success, and those who chastised David Moyes so soon into his tenure are not going to be appeased right away.

-Though Van Gaal wasn’t here, as was rumored prior to kickoff, the 62-year-old will certainly know the size of the task that lies in front of him.
+Though he wasn’t here to run the rule over his new charges, as was mooted prior to kick-off, the 61-year-old will certainly know the size of the task that lies in front of him.

 If the stands are to be filled this time next year, then he will have completed a remarkable transformation.